Kishore15-github/M1_Application_Feature_Calendar/1_Requirements/readme.md

 - Low memory storage

 ## SWOT ANALYSIS
 ### STRENGTH
 -  It keeps us oraganized
 -  Helps to be accountable

 ### WEAKNESS
--Data corruption
+-  Data corruption

 ### OPPURTUNITIES
 -  Easy to access
 -  Low memory storage

 ### THREATS
 -  Similar Applications with advanced features.

 ## 4W'S AND 1'H
 ### Who
 A calendar is a system of organizing days.
 This is done by giving names to periods of time, typically days, weeks, months and years.
 A date is the designation of a single, specific day within such a system